Cleaning, sanitizing and disinfecting during the COVID-19 pandemic

 If you have been to a PCC campus or center and believe you may have COVID-19, please notify the COVID-19 Reporting Team at 971-722-1919 or firstname.lastname@example.org.

 This procedure will be in effect until lifted by the PCC President.

-These cleaning, sanitizing, and disinfecting and disinfecting procedures are intended to provide guidance and direction to the college on the steps required to comply with OR-OSHA’s regulations for COVID-19 protection.
-To the greatest extent possible, all employees will ensure that spaces and equipment are cleaned, sanitized, and disinfected frequently according to these established procedures.
+These cleaning/sanitizing and disinfecting procedures are intended to provide guidance and direction to the college on the steps required to comply with OR-OSHA’s regulations for COVID-19 protection.
+To the greatest extent possible, all employees will ensure that spaces and equipment are cleaned/sanitized and disinfected frequently according to these established procedures.

 Reason for procedure

-This COVID-19 procedure is being implemented to respond to the threat to the health and safety of the PCC community and the achievement of the PCC’s educational mission posed by COVID-19.
+This COVID-19 procedure is being implemented for the purpose of responding to the threat to the health and safety of the PCC community and the achievement of the PCC’s educational mission posed by COVID-19.
 This procedure is not intended to address other health and safety issues.

 Scope and audience

 - This PCC administrative procedure applies to all PCC employees engaged in PCC business while on-site.